EngAAlex/MultiDynNos/README.md

 #### Requirements

 - **Build**: To build MultiDynNoS, Maven is required.
 - **Layout**: To produce its layouts, MultiDynNoS requires a version of [GraphViz](https://graphviz.org/documentation/) installed on the system.
-By default, MultiDynNoS looks for a Windows Linux Subsystem (WLS) install.
+By default, MultiDynNoS looks for a Windows Subsystem for Linux (WSL) install.
 Please modify **COMMAND_LINES** variables in **SFDPExecutor** class if needed to point at the command to run Graphviz on your machine.

 #### Build